SegFaulty/RestInCloud/src/Ric/Client/README.md

 ## Help restore

-	ric restore {fileName} [{localResource}] [options]
+	ric restore {backupFileName} [{localFilePath}] [options]

-    ric restore hostname%??%??homewww/ric/config.tar.gz /tmp/restore/
+    ric restore hostname03-www-files.tar.gz /tmp/

 ### restore options

-* --pass Password
+* --pass Password (use --pass "" (empty) to restore file to restore files from version 0.1
 * --passFile {passFilePath} read pass from file default: ENV ricPassFile -> ''
 * --overwrite   overwrite existing resource
 * --prefix

- if --prefix is set, the restored file will not contains the prefix!
+ if --prefix is set, it is added to the backupFileName, the restored file will not contains the prefix!

 ## Help list